Detroit Firefighters Will Face Discipline After Posing For New Year’s Eve Selfie In Front Of Burning Home

 The picture was later shared on a Detroit Fire Incidents Facebook page and stirred controversy, with many speaking out against the firefighters for making light of a dangerous situation.

-Deputy Fire Commissioner Dave Fornell said that the home was vacant and that the men posed with a fire chief who was retiring, but admitted it was “not professional” for them to pose for the picture.
+Deputy Fire Commissioner Dave Fornell said that the house was vacant and that the men posed with a fire chief who was retiring, but admitted it was “not professional” for them to pose for the picture.
 But the New York Post noted that the home appeared to be owned and well-cared for, even as homes around it appeared to be vacant.
-Higginbotham said that he and his mother were not in the home on New Year’s Eve as it was undergoing renovations to help his mother, who has Alzheimer’s, but the 21-year-old said he lived there for his entire life.
+Higginbotham said that he and his mother, who has Alzheimer’s, were not in the house on New Year’s Eve as it was undergoing renovations, but the 21-year-old said he lived there for his entire life.

 As NBC News Philadelphia reported, the Detroit firefighters who posed for the selfie will now be disciplined.
-Fornell said that the firefighters could not have saved the home, as it was too dangerous to enter, but Detroit Fire Commissioner Eric Jones said that they will still be facing trouble for the “inappropriate and unprofessional behavior.”
+Fornell said that the firefighters could not have saved the house, as it was too dangerous to enter, but Detroit Fire Commissioner Eric Jones said that they will still be facing trouble for the “inappropriate and unprofessional behavior.”
 The department had previously announced an investigation into the incident, which appeared to have moved quickly.

 “There are a lot of ways to celebrate a retirement,” Jones said in a statement.
 “Taking a photo in front of a building fire is not one of them.”